Jonah42/DrongoClaim/README.md

 Let me know if you have any suggestions or feedback!
 (And of course if you find a bug) :-)

 `jmeggs@outlook.com.au`

+## Changelog

+v1.1: Added feedback to buttons, implemented better data checking and submission history management, and added better error handling so it shouldn't crash to the terminal